fpalomo/king-kata-di/Readme-group-2.md

 EntityC_Driver's method expects a request with the next parameters:

-* client_id : is the same concept as merchant_id in Entity A and B . the value is "988123xAbC"
-* client_transaction: same concept as merchant_transaction_id in Entity A.
-* transaction_date: They want us to send them the date the transaction was created in our system.
-It is not a feature we will use, so we will always send them the current date. the format is 2013-12-31_12:59:59 .
+* merc_id : our PSP id, they provided it to us when we created an account. the value is "MCHNT-304x3"
+* merc_trans_id : A unique key identifying the payment in our system.
+This is a value just for us, in case we need to trace back any payment.
-* cc_name : matches to cc_beholder
+* cc_name
-* cc_code1 : matches to the first 4 digits block of cc_number
-* cc_code2 : matches to the second 4 digits block of cc_number
-* cc_code3 : matches to the third 4 digits block of the cc_number
-* cc_code4 : matches to the forth 4 digits block of the cc_number
-* eur_amount : amount to charge, in EUR , using comma separated decimals.
+* cc_number
+* amount
+* currency
-* hash : md5 of the concatenation of : client_id + client_transaction +  cc_name + eur_amount
+* hash : sha1 of the next concatenated values : merchant_id+merchant_transaction_id+cc_beholder+datetime (example 2013-10-30_12:59:59)

 Entity C responses an array with the next info:
 * response_code : 0 in case of success .
 1-255 in case of error, being this value the error code.